grimme-lab/xtb_docs/source/xcontrol.rst

 by rescaling the largest distance in the molecule instead of adding a constant shift.
-A clear disadvantage of this potential shape it that the gradient does not vanish inside the sphere and can compress a molecule artifically.
+A clear disadvantage of this potential shape it that the gradient does not vanish inside the sphere and can compress a molecule artificially.

 .. figure:: ../figures/potential_shapes.png
    :width: 450px